spack/spack-tutorial/tutorial_developer_workflows.rst

 installing it once if at all.
 We can do this in Spack using the ``-u/--until`` option with the ``spack dev-build`` command.
 To do this we need to know the phases of the build that Spack will use.
-Fortunately, as experienced HWLOC developers we all happen to know that those phases are ``autoreconf``, ``configure``, ``build``, and ``install``.
+Fortunately, as experienced `hwloc` developers we all happen to know that those phases are ``autoreconf``, ``configure``, ``build``, and ``install``.
 If we don't remember the phases, we could find out using the ``spack info`` command.